-This computer model incorporates a touch screen and this can be used to navigate through he interface in much the same way as a mouse, touchpad and keyboard.
+Model C computers incorporate a touch screen, and this can be used to navigate through the interface in much the same way as a mouse, touchpad and keyboard.
 Where you see the instruction to click an item in this manual, you can choose to tap/double tap the appropriate area of the screen instead.
 The following gestures are useful when navigating the Windows 8 interface.